 OXO herb keeper: I put herbs on nearly everything and this ingenious invention keeps most herbs fresh and perky for over a week.

 Dutch oven: This bulky oval-shaped enamel-coated pot has excellent heat retention and it a must-have for recipes that involve stovetop-to-oven transfers like braised beans.
-Also great for large batches of soup or occasional deep-frying (did somebody say tempura night?!).
+Also great for baking bread, large batches of soup, or occasional deep-frying (did somebody say tempura night?).